juzzy1012/OmronSysmacSimulatorLibrary/README.md

 }
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please ensure your code:
+- Follows the existing code style
+- Includes appropriate tests
+- Updates documentation as needed

 ## License

-This library is licensed under GPL-3.0 (derived from the original Python library).
+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-Based on the Python [omron_sysmac_simulator](https://github.com/aphyt/omron_sysmac_simulator) library by APHYT, which was based on work by Simumatik.
+This library is a C# port based on the Python [omron_sysmac_simulator](https://github.com/aphyt/omron_sysmac_simulator) library by [APHYT](https://github.com/aphyt), which was originally based on work by [Simumatik](https://simumatik.com/).